 Glacier National Park Montana, USA Travel Guide

 Most frequent during peak summer (July-August) with highest fares.
-Reduced prices and fewer direct options in shoulder seasons (June, September).
+More affordable tickets and fewer non-stop options in shoulder seasons (June, September).

 FCA (Kalispell) is smaller with basic facilities (car rentals, cafe, gift shop).
 MSO (Missoula) is larger with more dining and commerce choices.